theboyknowsclass/dskw/tools/README.md

-# Play Store Icon Generator
+# Icon Generator

-This tool generates a Google Play Store icon from the SVG logo in your project, centering a 384x384px render in a 512x512px white square as required by Play Store guidelines.
+This tool generates multiple icons from the SVG logo in your project:
+- `icon-with-border-512.png`: A 384x384px logo centered in a 512x512px white square (for Google Play Store)
+- `splash-icon-1024.png`: A 1024x1024px transparent PNG (for splash screens and other uses)

 ## Requirements
 - Python 3.8+